giovannipollo/meta-ppg-sensor/README.md

 bitbake core-image-full-cmdline
 ```

-## Deploy on Raspberrypi & Timing analysis
+## Deploy on Raspberry Pi & Timing analysis

-Once the build process is completed, we can copy the obtained Linux image to a Micro SD and the connect via ssh to test the results.
+Once the build process is completed, we can copy the obtained Linux image to a Micro SD, boot on the Raspberry Pi and then connect via ssh to test the results.

 The timing obtained is pretty good.
-In fact we expect a timing of 40,96s.
-I obtained, on the Raspberrypi 3B+, 41.20s.
+In fact we expect a time of 40,96s for a signle execution of the application.
+I obtained, on the Raspberry Pi 3B+, 41.20s.
 The error is 0.58% and it is an accettable value.